mihai-dulgheru/express-es6/README.md

    const __dirname = dirname(__filename);
    ```

-4. Replace the `module.exports` with the following:
+4. Replace the `module.exports` with the following

    ```javascript
    // module.exports = app;
    export default app;
    ```

-5. Replace the `require` with the following:
+5. Replace the `require` with the following

    ```javascript
    // const express = require('express');